thirdweb-dev/typescript-sdk/docs/sdk.gascostestimator.gascostof.md

 ## GasCostEstimator.gasCostOf() method

-Estimates the cost of gas in native token of the current chain
+Estimates the cost of gas in native token of the current chain Pass in the same parameters as the contract's function.

 <b>Signature:</b>